- Online assessment and feedback (use of Turnitin, quizzes)

 — Tom Cosgrove, Humanities and Social Sciences

-– For course materials and resources, Instead of a list of files to download, separate these using the ‘Label’ resource so that it is clear what they need to do before class, what they will need during class, and what they will need to use for further independent study.
+– For course materials and resources, Instead of a list of files to download, separate these using the ‘Text and media area’ resource so that it is clear what they need to do before class, what they will need during class, and what they will need to use for further independent study.

-– For activities and assignments, label and group assignments so that they are clearly marked.
+– For activities and assignments, Text and media area and group assignments so that they are clearly marked.
 Don’t just add the Turnitin dropbox at the end of the unit without clearly indicating what the instructions are, where to find support if they need it, and when it is due.

 — Melanie Bashor, Learning Resources